U.S. Citizens Services

 In imposing a prison sentence, the court will usually credit the entire period of pre-trial confinement toward fulfillment of the sentence.
 Furthermore, a prisoner may be released on probation after having served two-thirds of his sentence, provided he has already served a minimum of six months, including periods before and after conviction.
 In rare instances, prisoners may be released on probation after having served one-half of their sentence, provided one year in jail has already been served.
 It is not necessarily the trial court, which decides on early release for a prisoner.
 The court in whose venue the prisoner is incarcerated makes such a decision.
 It has been the policy of the courts, however, not to grant early release to a prisoner who was convicted of large-scale drug trafficking, sex crimes or drunken driving resulting in death of one or more persons.

 As in pre-trial confinement, a prisoner is entitled to medical care and necessary treatment.
 He may write and receive mail, which is censored by the prison director or a substitute.
 Owing to a requirement that letters not written in the German language be translated, a delay may be encountered in the receipt and forwarding of mail.
-Correspondence between an American prisoner and his attorney or the American consul, however, is normally delivered promptly and without censorship.
+Correspondence between a U.S. prisoner and his attorney or the U.S. consul, however, is normally delivered promptly and without censorship.
 The prisoner may receive newspapers and reading materials.
 Local newspapers and books, including some books in English, are furnished by the prison library.
 Three times a year, at Easter, Christmas and on his birthday, a prisoner may receive one or more packages with food and other articles.
 The total weight of the packages on each occasion may not exceed three kilograms (approximately 6 1/2 lbs).
 The packages may not contain canned goods, alcoholic beverages, drugs or food, which requires cooking or other preparation before it can be consumed.
 The weight of tobacco products may not exceed 250 grams (approximately nine ounces).

 As in pre-trial confinement, the prisoner may buy extra food, toilet articles, cigarettes and stamps in the prison canteen.
 If he has no funds on deposit, funds may be deposited for him with the prison administration.